Example: Using GuestOS debos

 - configured internet access in core0 (default is dhcp on eth0)

-- we assume a standard password for usertoken “trustme”
+- we assume a standard password for initial usertoken “trustme”

 - an installed debos image in that system